NikhilKartha5/idea-simulation/README.md

 docker compose build gateway && docker compose up -d gateway
 ```

+Embedded frontend (production style): The gateway Docker image now performs a multi-stage build that bundles the built React app into `/app/public` and serves it.
+Locally we still run a separate `frontend` container for fast dev; in production you only need the gateway (it serves `/` plus `/api/*`).

 ### Auth Model (Current)
 Frontend exposes Register & Login screens.
 Successful login stores JWT + email in `localStorage` and automatically adds a `Bearer` token to subsequent mutating requests.